slint-ui/slint/docs/langref.md

  * the units type (`length`, `logical_length`, `duration`, ...) cannot be converted to numbers (`float` or `int`) but they can be devided with themself to result in a number.
 Similarily, a number can be multiplied by one of these unit.
 The idea is that one would multiply by `1px` or divide by `1px` to do such conversions
+ * The literal `0` can be converted to any of these types that have associated unit.
  * Object types convert with another object type if they have the same property names and their types can be converted.
     The source object can have either missing properties, or extra properties.
 But not both.
  * Array generaly do not convert between eachother.
 But array literal can be converted if the type does convert.